Among the first questions prospective polar travelers consider “Can you visit Antarctica?” Yes, you can visit Antarctica. We’ll show you how.

 Do you need permission to go to Antarctica?
 Travelers do not need permission to go to Antarctica, but tourism operators must hold a valid permit.
 First, a bit of background on why it is legal to visit Antarctica.

 Antarctica is not a country.
 The continent is protected by the Antarctic Treaty, which preserves it for peaceful and scientific use.
 The treaty and related agreements ensure that all human activity is carefully managed and planned, including environmentally sensitive tourism.
-As of 2022 the treaty had 55 signatory countries.
+As of 2023 the treaty has 56 signatory parties.

 Tourism operators in Antarctica submit stringent permit applications annually.
 If their planned activities meet all criteria, they are authorized and granted a permit.
 Traveling with an authorized operator means your permit has been secured for you.